Chlumsky/msdf-atlas-gen/README.md

             ImmediateAtlasGenerator<
-                float, // pixel type of buffer for individual glyphs depends on generator function 3, // number of atlas color channels &msdfGenerator, // function to generate bitmaps for individual glyphs BitmapAtlasStorage<byte, 3> // class that stores the atlas bitmap
+                float, // pixel type of buffer for individual glyphs depends on generator function 3, // number of atlas color channels msdfGenerator, // function to generate bitmaps for individual glyphs BitmapAtlasStorage<byte, 3> // class that stores the atlas bitmap
                 // For example, a custom atlas storage class that stores it in VRAM can be used.
             > generator(width, height);